mabasic/wakatime-php-api/README.md

 **WakaTime API for PHP**

 This is a PHP package for WakaTime API.
-It offers all the methods from [WakaTime API](https://wakatime.com/api) plus some additional methods for total hours logged.
+It offers all the methods from [WakaTime API](https://wakatime.com/api) with additional methods for total hours logged.

 ## Planned Features